aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/cells/get-cells-properties/get-maxcolumn-from-excel-worksheet/_index.md

 ---
-title: "Get MaxColumn from Excel Worksheet"
+title: "Aspose.Cells Cloud API – Get MaxColumn from an Excel Worksheet (v3.0)"
 type: docs
 url: /get-maxcolumn-from-excel-worksheet/
 weight: 60
-keywords: "Aspose Cells API, maxcolumn, Excel worksheet, REST, SDK"
+keywords: "Aspose.Cells, Get MaxColumn, Excel worksheet, REST API, cloud API, spreadsheet SDK, v3.0"
-description: "Retrieve the maximum column index of a worksheet using Aspose.Cells Cloud API.
-Includes cURL request with authentication, response schema, parameters, error codes, and SDK examples (C#, Java, Python, etc.)."
+description: "Learn how to retrieve the maximum column index of an Excel worksheet using Aspose.Cells Cloud API (v3.0).
+Includes request syntax, response schema, error codes, rate‑limit info, and ready‑to‑run SDK samples in C#, Java, Python, and more."
 ---

 This REST API returns the maximum column index in an Excel worksheet when the `cellOrMethodName` parameter is set to `maxcolumn`.